karchit/s3-object-lambda-workshop/README.md

 ***
 Important Note:
-- To maintain consistency, we will only use US East (N. Virginia) (us-east-1) region for this workshop.
 - Once you're done, be sure to check out the `cleanup` branch to delete your resources.

 ***